 Dale Johnson was named Minnesota Opera’s Artistic Director in 1994, after having served as the music administrator, chorusmaster and artistic director of the company’s touring and education program.
 Prior to coming to Minnesota in 1984, he was one of the nation’s foremost vocal coaches.
-As Artistic Director, Dale chooses repertoire, performers, conductors, directors and designers, advising the President and CEO on all aspects of artistic planning.
+As Artistic Director, Dale advises the President and General Director on all aspects of artistic planning, including repertoire, performers, conductors, directors, and designers.
 His commitment to new works has led The Minnesota Opera to such commissions as Libby Larsen’s Frankenstein, the Modern Prometheus, Evan Chen’sBok Choy Variations and Ricky Ian Gordon’s The Grapes of Wrath, which had its critically acclaimed world premiere in February 2007.
 He also champions the cause of 20th- and 21st-century repertoire as evidenced by the Company’s productions of Glass’s and Moran’s The Juniper Tree, Antheil’s Transatlantic, Britten’s The Turn of the Screw, Sondheim’s Passion, Poul Ruders’ The Handmaid Tale, Adams’ Nixon in China, Petitgirard’s Joseph Merrick, the Elephant Man and Jonathan Dove’s Pinocchio.
 In 2007, he announced a cutting-edge repertoire program which will include three world premieres and three revivals of major contemporary works over the next decade.